Full-stack Physics-level model of cascaded entanglement links: Introduction

 \section{Introduction}

 The gasoline to the engine of quantum networks is entanglement, particularly photonic entanglement that can be transmitted through existing optical fiber infrastructure or via free-space satellite links.
-This entanglement, generated by a source, may be used in its photonic format, but for many quantum computing and sensing applications it will be necessary to transduce it to some form of quantum memory, a qubit capable of universal quantum logic with enough coherence time for the specific application.
+This entanglement, generated by a source, may be used in its photonic format, but for many quantum computing and sensing applications it will be necessary to transduce it to some form of quantum memory, \GR{which is} a qubit capable of universal quantum logic with enough coherence time for the specific application.
 The applications, such as distributed quantum computing~\cite{fitzsimons_private_2017, wehner_quantum_2018}, entanglement enhanced long-baseline interferometry~\cite{gottesman_longer-baseline_2012, khabiboulline_quantum-assisted_2019,khabiboulline2019optical}, or entangled sensor networks ~\cite{van_milligen_utilizing_2024, zhang_distributed_2021} are hungry for entanglement as distillation protocols generate entangled states in their most useful and pure form by combining received noisy Bell pairs.
 As such, it is necessary for entanglement sources to produce this resource at high rates and with high quality or fidelity.

 Previous proposals for entanglement sources have a number of bottlenecks.
 Their fundamental mechanism for generating entanglement is via optical nonlinear processes, such as spontaneous parametric down conversion (SPDC).
 Colloquially called "SPDC sources" ~\cite{kwiat_new_1995, kwiat_ultrabright_1999}, these sources use engineered nonlinear optical crystals which are pumped by pulsed laser systems.
-The result is that with some probability, a single pair of entangled photons will be produced.
-The source does not know when these pairs are generated, and without quantum memories recognizing the previous entangled photon pairs amongst the noise is akin to finding a needle in a hay stack.
-Thus, ultimate entanglement generation rates of these sources are limited, and even in the presence of frequency multiplexing they suffer from a large resource overhead.
+The result is that with some probability, a single pair of entangled photons will be produced. \GR{Quantum memories are required to herald when an entangled photon pair is produced, and} thus ultimate entanglement generation rates of these sources are limited, even suffering from a large memory resource overhead when performing frequency multiplexing.